ffxblue/interview-tests/test/wordpress-categories.md

 If you make any assumptions about requirements, or use any online resources to solve a problem, please make note of these in your code comments.

-Although the test is written as a ticket, this task has already been completed.
-Any code written by you for this test is strictly for our evaluation only.

 Your solution will be evaluated internally by your potential co-workers.
 You should expect a response from us within two business days.

 ## User story